Fiddle Hell Massachusetts 2017 will be on Nov. 3-5, 2017 in Westford, MA.

 FLASH MOB = Gather between regular sessions to play a great tune together.

 FLASH MARCH = Gather between sessions to stroll and play two great tunes.

 Mandolin, Cello, Guitar, Banjo, Singing, etc. = These highlights draw your attention to sessions focused on the listed instrument, or on singing.

-It's fine to just show up at Fiddle Hell when you like during the weekend, register and pay onsite with cash or check.
+It is fine to pay when you arrive at the Westford Regency in Westford, MA.
+Just show up when you like during the weekend, register and pay on-site with cash or check.
 There is an ATM in the hotel lobby, and other ATMs nearby.

 The Saturday night concert and contra dance are included if you've paid for Saturday or the weekend.

 You will receive a stylish wristband when you register; please wear it throughout your time at Fiddle Hell.

 Kids (17 or under) are required to have an accompanying adult (or "young adult") at Fiddle Hell with them.
 This might be a parent or relative, for example, or an older musical friend.
 The accompanying adult need not attend all sessions with the kid, but has the responsibility of supervising the kid's participation in Fiddle Hell activities.
 An accompanying adult should be registered at Fiddle Hell in one of the musician categories or as a Non-Musician, and also listed on the kid's registration form.
 Thanks for your understanding on this point.

 Our Saturday night concert, 7:00-9:30PM on Nov.
 4, 2017, will feature an amazing lineup of 20+ traditional fiddlers.